andreapetkova/bubble-chart/README.md

 To customize the chart, you can adjust the values in the `mockData` array to change the location and size of the bubbles.

-* If you want to generate a random number of circles with x,y and r in range [0,100] instead of using the mockData you could do the following => In `chart.js` remove everything from line 70 till the end of the code and replace it with a for loop like the one below (adjust `n` according to the number of circles you wish to generate)
+- If you want to generate a random number of circles with x,y and area in range [0,100] instead of using the mockData you could do the following => In `chart.js` remove everything from line 70 till the end of the code and replace it with a for loop like the one below (adjust `n` according to the number of circles you wish to generate)

 ```
 for (i = 0; i <= n; i++) {
   const x = xScale(Math.floor(Math.random() * 101));